john-D-Fly/website/content/en/privacy-license/index.md

 No personal data is collected besides a temporary storage of log files which is kept for less than 30 days.
 ## Hosting Provider

-Decentrafly.org is hosted by Netcup, with servers in Germany.
+Decentrafly.org is hosted by AWS, with servers in Virginia, USA.

 Parts of static data are served by GitHub, proxied by CloudFlare.